arp242/goatcounter/.github/CONTRIBUTING.markdown

 Starting it
 -----------

-1. In development mode (i.e. without `-prod`) various files like static assets and templates are loaded from the filesystem.
-For this reason goatcounter expects to be run from the goatcounter source directory.
+1. Various files like static assets and templates are loaded from the filesystem if they exist; you should run GoatCounter from the goatcounter source directory on development.

-2. Running `goatcounter` without flags will run a development environment on http://goatcounter.localhost:8081
+2. Running `goatcounter -dev` will run a development environment on http://goatcounter.localhost:8081

 3. You can sign up your new site at http://www.goatcounter.localhost:8081, which